-Parents, please be advised that any messages you need to relay to your child must go through the front office where your message will be communicated to your child at his/her next break.
-If your child is ill, he/she must go to the front office so that the health office can take appropriate action including notifying parents.
+Parents, please be advised that any messages you need to relay to your child must go through the front office where your message will be communicated to your child at their next break.
+If your child is ill, they must go to the health office, so the health office staff can take appropriate action including notifying parents.